paperswithcode/model-index/docs/2_datamodels/model.md

 ## A full example

-An example of the full model dict:
+An example of the full model dict is shown below:

 ```yaml
 Name: Inception v3